Russian Beauty Anastasiya Kvitko Flaunts World-Famous Curves In Swimsuit With Plunging Neckline

 When it comes to showcasing her world-famous curves on social media, Russian bombshell Anastasiya Kvitko needs no introduction.
 The beauty kicked off the week with an Instagram update that showed her wearing a seriously sexy swimsuit with a plunging neckline.

-Anastasiya’s bathing suit was a white one-piece with a mock neck that featured a plunging neckline that went all the way down to her waist.
+Anastasiya’s bathing suit was a white one-piece with a mock neck, one that featured a plunging neckline that went all the way down to her waist.
 The suit had an open back, and the sides had thin straps of fabric that crisscrossed over cutout sections.
-The suit also had high-cut legs, revealing cheeky a bottom.
+The suit also had high-cut legs, revealing a cheeky bottom.
 While the swimsuit was a one-piece, it showed off as much skin as some two-piece bathing suits do.

-The stunner’s update was comprised of to photos that caught her sitting on a padded seat on a boat.
+The stunner’s update was comprised of two photos where she sat on a padded seat on a boat.
 The ocean and a city skyline could be seen in the distance.

 She kept the caption short, plugging online retailer Fashion Nova for the swimwear.